Memorial Essay Prize

 Please send any initial queries, and completed entries with your name and address (including email address if you have one) to:

-If you would like to discuss your ideas prior to submission, please do not hesitate to contact Matthew.
+If you would like to discuss your ideas prior to submission, please do not hesitate to contact Jayne.